Pills Related to Getting Pregnant

 The emergency contraceptive pills available from Zava are:

 EllaOne® – this is a newer brand of emergency contraception.
 The active ingredient is ulipristal acetate.
-It modifies the activity of progesterone, which delays ovulation.
+It modifies the activity of progesterone and acts by delaying ovulation.
 It can be taken up to 120 hours (5 days) after unprotected sex.
-It is just as effective throughout this 5 day period and it's slightly more effective than Levonelle.
+It’s slightly more effective than Levonelle.

 Yes, it is easy and simple to order different types of contraceptive pill online – Zava can provide you with a prescription and send your medication to an address of your choice in three simple steps:

-- You need to complete an online consultation, which is a few simple questions about your health
+- You need to complete an online consultation, which is a short questionnaire about your health

 - Our doctors will review your order to confirm your suitability and issue your prescription